The Three Feathers: Asia

 In a tale from Myanmar published by scholar Htin Aung with the title The Frog Maiden, a female frog is born to a couple.
 Years later, the woman dies and her husband remarries another woman with two daughters that mistreat their amphibian stepsister.
 One day, the youngest prince announces he will partake in a hair-washing ceremony to which all ladies in the kingdom are invited.
-At the end of the ceremony, he throws a posy of jasmines into the air and lands on the frog maiden's head.
+At the end of the ceremony, he throws a posy of jasmines into the air and it lands on the frog maiden's head.
 She and the prince are then married.
 Some time later, the king announces he will retire, but first he will see which of his sons shall inherit the kingdom, through a series of tests: finding a golden deer, rice that never goes stale and meat that is ever fresh, and, finally, the most beautiful woman on Earth.
 The youngest prince succeeds in these tests due to the frog maiden's aid and he brings her to court, where she takes off her frog skin and reveals herself to be the most beautiful princess.

 Linguist George Abraham Grierson collected and translated a variant in the Bhil language.
 In this tale, a king has seven sons.
 They go to the top of the palace and shoot arrows at random directions, to find suitable brides for them.
 The elder six find and marry human maidens.
 The youngest's arrow lands near an ascetic's hut, where a she-monkey lives.
 The seventh prince marries the she-monkey.
 One day, the queen visits her seven sons and their wives, and meets the she-monkey.
 The she-monkey takes off the monkey skin and becomes a human princess.
 She cooks her mother-in-law a fine meal.
 The queen returns to her palace and tells her husband that the she-monkey daughter-in-law cooked better than the other six daughters-in-law, so the king banishes the six sons and builds a palace for the youngest.